 Which projector is better for gaming?

-The Valerion VisionMaster Pro is significantly better for gaming, featuring a 4ms input lag and 240Hz refresh rate.
-The AWOL VISION LTV-2500 does not specify gaming latency, making Valerion the superior choice for competitive play.
+The Valerion VisionMaster Pro is significantly better for gaming, offering a low 4ms input lag and a high 240Hz refresh rate.
+The AWOL VISION LTV-2500 does not specify gaming-optimized features.

-The AWOL VISION LTV-2500 offers superior integrated audio with a built-in center speaker and Dolby Atmos support, delivering screen-direct dialogue.
+The AWOL VISION LTV-2500 features a built-in center speaker and Dolby Atmos support, providing an immediate audio solution.
 The Valerion VisionMaster Pro requires a separate audio system for immersive sound.

 How do their brightness levels compare?